All comparisonsPassword Managers

 KeePassXC

-Dashlane fails first because passwords must be stored inside a vendor hosted cloud vault instead of a local database file.
+Dashlane fails first because it breaks when passwords must be stored inside a vendor-hosted cloud vault before a locally controlled encrypted database file.

 Verdict